|BEST OF SACRAMENTO GOODIE BAG SPECIAL SECTIONS NEWSLETTERS RESTAURANTS WINE LOCAL EATS MASTERS CLUB 2017|

 We take you on a tour of 10 local wineries.
-Plus, a handy list of nearby places to
+Plus, a handy list of nearby places to taste some wine.

 If you’re one of the region’s many enophiles, you already appreciate that Sacramento’s relative proximity to Napa, Sonoma and closer wine-producing areas such as Amador, El Dorado and Nevada counties provides endless opportunities for wine-centric (and entertaining) day trips.
 But did you know that there’s a handful of first-rate, friendly wineries right here in Sacramento and Yolo counties?
 With gas prices hovering around $4 a gallon, it’s a great time to start exploring and enjoying the distinctive wineries flourishing in our own backyard—most of which offer complimentary tastings or samples for a very nominal fee.
 Here are 10 of our favorites.